 Jay Jacobs was first elected to the position of Nassau County Democratic Chairman in October of 2001.
-Since he took office, the voters of Nassau County have re-elected a Democratic Majority in the Legislature in 2001, 2003, 2005, and 2007, and have elected two County Executives, two County Comptrollers, three Town Supervisors, a County Assessor.
+Since becoming Chairman, the voters of Nassau County have re-elected a Democratic Majority in the County Legislature in 2001, 2003, 2005, and 2007, and have elected two Democratic County Executives, two District Attorney’s, two County Comptrollers, three Town Supervisors, and a County Assessor.
 In 2005, Jacobs and the committee made history by helping to elect Kathleen Rice, who became the first ever female District Attorney in Nassau.

 Jay grew up in Forest Hills and graduated with a BA degree from SUNY Oneonta and a JD from Northwestern University Law School.
 Jay currently resides in Laurel Hollow with his wife Mindy.
-They have two daughters, Jessica and Jackie, along with one grandson, Landon.
+They have two daughters, Jessica and Jackie, along with two grandchildren, Landon and Brooklyn.